-With its large grey leaves and huge bronze flowers this is a striking shrub.
-On a sunny day the sunbirds feast on the nectar dripping from the flowers, but any one touching those attractive leaves is in for a surprise.
-With a strong unpleasant smell, it warns all that it is highly toxic.
+With its decorative blue-green leaves and tall, dark rusty-red flower heads, this is a striking plant.
+On a sunny day the birds feast on the nectar dripping from the flowers, but any one touching those attractive leaves is in for a surprise; their strong unpleasant smell warns that it is highly toxic.

 Distribution and habitat